eibex/reaction-light/README.md

 - Optional update notifications and error reporting to your own Discord server
 - No need to rely on developer mode and IDs

 You can host the bot yourself by configuring the `config.ini` file.
-Contact [eibex](https://github.com/eibex) if you want to add the bot hosted by him.

 ## Contents
 - [Requirements](#requirements)